ganeshprasad-n/terraform-professional/README.md

 # terraform-professional
-This Repo is about for only creating a simple EC2 instance
+This Repo is about Terraform real world projects.